rhel-labs/learn-katacoda/session-recording-tlog/step1.md

 Complete!
 </pre>

-The first package, `cockpit-sessin-recording` will add an additional feature Web Console which you will be using to enable and configure session recording.
+The first package, `cockpit-session-recording` will add an additional feature Web Console which you will be using to enable and configure session recording.
 The `tlog` package will provide the tools which will be used to both record and view the recorded terminal sessions.